louispthi/news_classifier/README.md

 The datas are contained in the folder ***Data*** and the web scraping is performed in the files in the ***Web Scraping*** folder.

-## Data Cleaning and Data Analysis (*Ongoing*)
+## Data Cleaning and Data Analysis

 We clean, analyze and prepare the datas for features engineering using text representation methods.
+We use 'TF-IDF' Vectors as our feature engineering.

 This is done in the folder ***Data Cleaning***.

-## Machine Learning Model (*To do*)
+## Machine Learning Model (*Ongoing*)

-We test several models (Random Forest, Support Vector Machine, K Nearest Neighbors, Naive Bayes, Logistic Regression, Gradient Boosting) and tune hyperparameters.
+We test several models:

+- Support Vector Machine (*Done*)
+- Random Forest
+- K Nearest Neighbors
+- Naive Bayes
+- Logistic Regression
+- Gradient Boosting

+This is done in the folder ***Model Training***.